telerik/blazor-docs/knowledge-base/menu-items-dont-close.md

 >caption The menu items do not close when the user hovers quickly over them

 ![menu items do not close on hover](images/menu-items-dont-close.gif)

+>note This issue should be fixed in the 2.23.0 release https://feedback.telerik.com/blazor/1428330-multiple-parent-menu-items-can-be-expanded-at-the-same-time

 ## Cause\Possible Cause(s)